semgrep/semgrep-docs/docs/semgrep-supply-chain/triage-remediation.md

 The finding's exposure to potential attacks, or whether it is reachable or not.

-* **Reachable**: A finding is reachable if there's a code pattern in the codebase that matches the vulnerability definition
+* **Reachable**: A finding is reachable if there's a code pattern in the codebase that matches the vulnerability definition.
 * **Always reachable**: A finding is always reachable if it's something Semgrep recommends fixing, regardless of what's in the code.
 * **Conditionally reachable**: A finding is conditionally reachable if Semgrep finds a way to reach it when scanning your code when certain conditions are met.
 * **No Reachability Analysis**: A finding that isn't scanned by Semgrep for reachability.